gor181/courses-intro-to-sql/chapter4.md

 gives you the titles of films sorted by release year, from newest to oldest.

 <hr>
-How do you think `ORDER BY` sorts a column of text values by default? adf
+How do you think `ORDER BY` sorts a column of text values by default?

 `@instructions`
-- Alphabetically (A-Z)
-- Reverse alphabetically (Z-A)
-- There's no natural ordering to text data
-- By number of characters (fewest to most)

 `@hint`
 By default, `ORDER BY` sorts alphabetically, but in which direction?